About

 Hi, I'm Scott, Founder of Cgility.

-I spent years working in ambiguous, loosely defined roles, where success depended less on job descriptions and more on understanding how value actually moved through a system.
+I spent years working in loosely defined roles — where success depended less on job descriptions and more on understanding how things actually moved through a system.
 Expectations weren't always clear.
 Progress depended as much on judgment as skill.

 Then I started mentoring people.